New York City's lesser-known island

 (CNN) — Nestled between the Long Island City, Queens, waterfront and the east side of Manhattan, Roosevelt Island is very much a hidden gem of New York City.
 At just two miles long and one street wide, the destination is often overlooked even by locals.
 If you ask most New Yorkers to find it on a map, chances are they won't be able to spot it.
 But the Roosevelt Island Tramway and the island's stunning views of the Manhattan skyline are well-known on Instagram.
-The mostly residential neighborhood also boasts gorgeous parks that offer an idyllic afternoon break from the bustling streets of Manhattan.
-Here are the best things to do when you travel here:
+It's also about to get more notoriety thanks to a project to build a memorial to journalist Nellie Bly, whose reporting on her experiences going undercover on Roosevelt Island's now-demolished asylum made her famous.

 Getting there